Banking Industry Architecture Network: BIAN members

 Members of BIAN drive the banking industry by understanding the requirements and trends as well as by designing and providing new IT-solutions therefore.

 The association lives by the participation of its members.
 BIAN members contribute actively in the association.
 However the degree of involvement can vary according to multiple aspects.
 Influencing for the involvement are e.g. the role within BIAN, specific working topics and the current projects within BIAN and the own company.

 BIAN Banking Architecture Foundation certificate

-BIAN has defined a certification program targeted at solution architects.
+BIAN has defined a certification visible at the certification body (Van Haren Certify) The BIAN Banking Architecture Foundation Certification program.
+Targeted at banking architects.
 It evaluates their knowledge of BIAN and their capability to implement it in their solutions.

 The exam doesn't have a prerequisite and candidates can take it after taking courses or self-study.
 It is 60 multiple-choice questions in one hour, with a passing score of 70%.
 The certificate is valid for two years since passing the exam.